Updated May 7, 2021

-The Institute requires all individuals who leave the state of New Jersey for more than 24 hours to complete the Travel Questionnaire upon their return.
-After submission of the questionnaire, please wait for clearance before coming to campus.
+All individuals (vaccinated or not) who leave the state of New Jersey for more than 24 hours must complete the IAS Travel Questionnaire upon their return.

-To help ensure the safety of our community, we ask that you continue to:
+To help ensure the safety of our community, we ask that you:

 - Maintain physical distancing practices: stay 6 feet apart at all times.

-- Wear masks or face coverings.
-Face coverings are required in all indoor spaces on campus, including the laundry room and the activities center, and outdoors if social distancing isn't possible.
+- Wear masks or face coverings in all indoor spaces on campus, including the laundry room and the activities center, and outdoors if social distancing isn't possible.

 We have created a series of Return-to-Campus guides as a resource for the IAS community to help navigate returning to IAS during the partial reopening.
 The guides feature more in-depth information than shown on the website, and should be consulted before coming to campus.
 All current and future guides may be found at this link.